extension-js/extension.js/programs/extension/README.md

 Documentation is hosted by [Mintlify](https://mintlify.com/?utm_medium=infrastructure&utm_source=extensionjs) through its open source program.
 Tiers and placement are listed in [BACKERS.md](https://github.com/extension-js/extension.js/blob/main/BACKERS.md).

+## Contributing

+Bug reports and pull requests are welcome.
+Read [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for the dev setup, the test commands, and what a pull request needs to carry.

 ## License

 MIT (c) Cezar Augusto and the Extension.js authors.